p-ja/acme-fitness-store/lab-guide/Lab-2-Configure-Single-Sign-On.md

      ![](Images/mjv2-43.png)

-### Task 5: Configure SSO for API Portal
+### Task 5: Configure SSO for the API Portal

-1. To configure API Portal with SSO enabled, move back to gitbash and run the following command:
+1. To configure the API Portal with SSO enabled, move back to Git Bash and run the following command:

    ```shell
    export PORTAL_URL=$(az spring api-portal show | jq -r '.properties.url')